wplib/wplib-box/README.md

 	config.vm.hostname = "dev.example.com"

-Save the changes to `Vagantfile` and then run the following commands to reload the Vagrant configuration, and then open in your browser:
+Save the changes to `Vagantfile` and then run the following commands to reload the Vagrant configuration, and then open in your browser. _(Be sure you replaced the domain name in the 2nd command with your own local domain name):_

 	vagrant reload
 	open "http://dev.example.com"

-Be sure you replaced the domain name in the 2nd command with your own local domain name.

 ## IP Address